pi0/docs-2/docs/en/what-is-dinerojs.md

 percentages or division can’t cut it without adding or losing pennies**.

 Imagine you need to bill $999.99 with a 50% downpayment.
-Half is $499.995, but you can’t split a penny so you’ll likely round the result to \$500.
+Half is $499.995, but you can’t split a penny so you’ll probably round the result to \$500.
 Problem is, as you charge the second half, you end up with the same result and charge a penny extra.

 Instead of relying on basic math to handle money, you need specific techniques